cmstas/NtupleTools/AutoTwopler/README.md

 ### SweepRoot
 If a shell script for sweepRoot is specified inside of `params.py`, then this script will be copied over into the AutoTwopler directory and executed.
 It will be given one parameter: the filename.
 It must end in `exit 0` to indicate a good file, or anything else for a bad file (to be deleted automatically).
 If no script is specified (empty string), then all files will pass the "sweepRoot" step.
 Note that because this parameter is a list, you may specify additional files that are also needed for sweepRooting (the first file must be the executable).

+### Merging
+Same story for merging as with sweepRoot.
+Parameters will be fed as in the example script in `baby_devel/mergeScript.sh`.
+Actually, you might as well just use this script since it already uses the main merging function for SNT and handles multiple output file types.
+Note that the final merged directory for babies must be specified inside `params.py` following the instructions there.

 ### Instructions syntax
 In the instructions file, an example line might look like
 ```